barvian/tw-reset/README.md

 A 'reset' for your Tailwind config that enforces best practices, improves rendering performance, and reduces bundle size.

+## Why would I want this?

+Tailwind v3's default config includes a bunch of deprecated stuff that the authors wanted to change but couldn't because of backwards compatibility (i.e. deprecated `flex-shrink-` utilities, unpredictable `content` path behavior).
+Tailwind v4 will address all of these, but in the meantime you can modernize & future-proof your existing v3 sites with tw-reset, while reaping some performance and bundle size improvements.

 ---

 ## Installation